Code-Institute-Submissions/thestarvingcoder-Milestone-4-Fullstack-Website/README.md

 ### Atribution

-The apps search, products, checkout, cart, and accounts were taken from the [E-commerce Mini Project](https://github.com/Code-Institute-Solutions/PuttingItAllTogether-Ecommerce) and customized where possible to suit my project.
+The apps products, checkout, cart, and accounts were taken from the [E-commerce Mini Project](https://github.com/Code-Institute-Solutions/PuttingItAllTogether-Ecommerce) and customized where possible to suit my project.

 #### UX